Howard Daniel, age 4 or thereabouts

 - It was in the River St. building that I went to work for Danelectro as soon as I got a work permit at age 14 (August 1958).
 My first job ($1 an hour, minimum wage, which is where Dad started all new employees till they showed they were capable, after which they’d quickly get a raise) was nailing together speaker baffles.
 I did it all week and got blisters on my palms for the effort, long before my first day was over.
 When I got my first paycheck (under $40, thanks to Uncle Sam’s cut), it felt like a huge amount.
 We were all driving to New York for some reason that Saturday, and Dad “suggested” I take Mom out to dinner with my new-found wealth.
 He suggested Mama Leone’s, an iconic but now long-gone Italian restaurant in the Theater District.
 The meal used up my entire week’s wages.
 My dad’s reaction: “Good!
 Now you know the value of a dollar.”

-- The factory had an old-fashioned vending machine that dispensed classic Coca-Cola bottles for a nickel.
+- The factory had an old-fashioned vending machine that for just a nickel dispensed classic recyclable Coca-Cola bottles – the kind whose thick glass inspired the term “Coke-bottle glasses.”

 - I enjoyed my friendships with the other employees.
 I always looked forward to mid-morning and mid-afternoon coffee breaks, at which I’d often swap off-color jokes with the guys.
 An important part of a liberal arts education.